hikreschool/WhatsTheWeather/README.md

-Step 9: UI Updates - Insert this block of code
+Step 9: UI Updates - Insert this block of code under the UI updates section on your MainWeatherController file

   func updateUIWithWeatherData() {